zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 - χ²(1) with continuity correction = 30.59, p ≈ 3.2 × 10⁻⁸
 - Exact binomial (two-sided) = 2.1 × 10⁻⁸

-The baseline and GRPO-medium difference is highly significant (p ≈ 2×10⁻⁸).
+The baseline and GRPO-hardA difference is highly significant (p ≈ 2×10⁻⁸).
 So the end-to-end GRPO effect is real and not noise

 ### GRPO Analysis
 The results from GRPO-HardA seems off -- the accuracy on validation dataset barely moved compared to GRPO-medium, and the reward never trended up -- it hovered around ~0.22 for the whole run.
 Were these signs of a broken run, a bad reward, or something more fundamental?
 I did the following diagnosis: